woojiahao/nus/utc2729/revision.md

    Are the variables confounders, mediators, or common effects?
 Does it affect only X or only Y?

+## Chapter 5: Instrumental Variables

+- Quasi-experiments: making use of "natural" random component of treatment variation
+- Instrument variable: has a causal effect on the treatment, as good as randomly assigned, affects outcomes only through treatment

 ## Questions to clarify

 - For SUTVA, in the case of "How does a longer education affect someone's income?", would valid